FREQUENTLY ASKED QUESTIONS

 Carbon credits are generated via certified projects that aim to reduce or avoid greenhouse gas emissions.

-To generate carbon credits, the projects must follow criteria and be certified by third party agencies such as Verra or Gold Standard.
+To generate carbon credits, projects must follow criteria and be certified by third party agencies such as Verra or Gold Standard.
 The number and value of the carbon credits differ from one project to another and are registered into a public registry.

 These credits can then be bought by companies or individuals to offset their own carbon emissions.